 Copper industry continues to show strong growth despite the pressures of slowdown and inflationary conditions in the nation and also globally.
-The Company's strategy for financial year 2023-24 is to have continued focus on addition of new value added products to gain traction from OEM customers across various sectors such as Automobile, Electrical Switch Gears, Heaters etc. Your company is concerned about the vide fluctuations in copper prices globally and locally and increase in foreign exchange value.
+The Company's strategy for financial year 2024-25 is to have continued focus on addition of new value added products to gain traction from OEM customers across various sectors such as Automobile.
+Electrical Switch Gears.
+Heaters etc.